 http://www.tripwow.tripadvisor.com

-Cao Dai literally means high tower.
-I think it also represents being supreme above the rest.
-This religious sect is called Caodaism and it is claimed to be founded in the 1920s.
-The religion is uniquely Vietnam and there are around 2 to 6 million followers today.
-In fact, it is the third largest religion in Vietnam and at one point, Caodaist religious leaders harbored the idea of instituting Caodaism as the Vietnamese state religion.
+Cao Dai literally means high tower or the state of being supreme above the rest.
+Caodaism was founded in the 1920s in Vietnam.
+Today, there are around 2 to 6 million followers, making it the 3rd largest religion in the country.
+At one point, Caodaist religious leaders harbored the idea of instituting Caodaism as the Vietnamese state religion.

-Cao Dai worshippers wearing white robes on their way to the temple.
-I thought they were Muslims at first; they looked like Indian and Pakistani Muslims with their turbans.
-Unlike Muslims, Caodaists pray 4 times a day - 6 am, noon, 6 pm & midnight.
+A Cao Dai worshipper wearing white robe on his way to the temple.
+The Caodaists pray 4 times a day - 6 am, noon, 6 pm & midnight.

 The ceremony was accompanied by music and a choir.